Credit Suisse mulls return to US private banking to serve LatAm’s wealthiest

 The BCG Global Wealth report suggests the US will be a hotbed for Latin American and Asian investors due to a more regulation-friendly environment.

 Earlier this month Credit Suisse’s COO Iqbal Khan resigned, following what some news outlets described as a ‘James Bond-style corporate espionage scandal’.
-The bank hired private detectives to survey Iqbal for seven days after it emerged he was helping rival RBS recruit its bankers, where he was about to begin a new role.
+The bank hired private detectives to survey Khan for seven days after it emerged he was helping rival UBS recruit its bankers, where he was about to begin a new role.

 The bank’s head of security, Remo Boccali, also resigned after a security consultant involved in the surveillance committed suicide.